-- 1. Outline the basic concepts of Web Page and Markup Languages.
-(K2) - 2.
-Develop web Applications using Scripting languages and Frameworks.
-(K3) - 3.
-Construct and Run the Applications using PHP.
-(K3) - 4.
-Examine First Controller Working with and Displaying in AngularJS and Nested Forms with ngform.
-(K4) - 5.
-Illustrate working with the Files in React JS and Constructing Elements with Data.
-(K3)
+- 1. Identify the Basics concepts of Web Page and Markup Languages - 2.
+Develop web Applications using Scripting languages and Frameworks - 3.
+Creating and Running Applications using PHP - 4.
+Creating First Controller Working with and Displaying in AngularJS and Nested Forms with ngform - 5.
+Working with the Files in React JS and Constructing Elements with Data